seanisoverhere/nv-create-portfolio/README.md

 ## Getting Started

 First, ensure that you have the following tools installed:
-- Visual Studios Code (Code Editor) https://code.visualstudio.com/download
+- Visual Studios Code (Code Editor) https://code.visualstudio.com/download (or any other IDE that you prefer)
 - NodeJS (https://nodejs.org/en/)

 Ensure that you have the following accounts created as well: